Activiti/activiti-7-developers-guide/components/activiti-cloud-app/RuntimeBundle.md

 ## Security

-In addition to authorization at endpoint-level provided through an external authorization system (and in the case of keycloak configured in a properties file), individual process definitions (and impliclity process instances) within a runtime bundle can have ACLs applied.
+In addition to authorization at endpoint-level provided through an external authorization system (and in the case of Keycloak configured in a properties file), individual process definitions (and implicitly process instances) within a runtime bundle can have ACLs applied.
 These are applied via a properties file using a format such as:

 ```
 activiti.cloud.runtime-bundle.security.user.testuser.policy.read=process_pool1,ProcessWithVariables